 - Dislocated kneecap.
 This occurs when the triangular bone (patella) that covers the front of your knee slips out of place, usually to the outside of your knee.
 In some cases, the kneecap may stay displaced and you'll be able to see the dislocation.

 - Hip or foot pain.
 If you have hip or foot pain, you may change the way you walk to spare these painful joints.
 But this altered gait can place more stress on your knee joint.
-In some cases, problems in the hip or foot can refer pain to the knee.
+In some cases, problems in the hip or foot can cause knee pain.

 Types of arthritis